Ernie Hudson

 Earnest Lee Hudson (born December 17, 1945) is an American actor.
-His roles include Winston Zeddemore in the Ghostbusters film series, Sergeant Darryl Albrecht in The Crow (1994), and Warden Leo Glynn on HBO's Oz (1997–2003).
-Hudson has also acted in the films Leviathan (1989), The Hand That Rocks the Cradle (1992), Airheads (1994), The Basketball Diaries (1995), Congo (1995), Miss Congeniality (2000), and as Principal Turner in The Ron Clark Story (2006).
+He is known for his role as Winston Zeddemore in the Ghostbusters franchise.
+Hudson has also acted in the films Leviathan (1989), The Hand That Rocks the Cradle (1992), The Crow (1994), Airheads (1994), The Basketball Diaries (1995), Congo (1995), Miss Congeniality (2000), and The Ron Clark Story (2006).

-Hudson had appeared in the television shows St. Elsewhere (1984), The Last Precinct (1986), 10-8: Officers on Duty (2003–2004), Desperate Housewives (2006–2007), The Secret Life of the American Teenager (2008–2013), Law & Order (2009–2010), the voice of Agent Bill Fowler in Transformers: Prime (2010–2013), Franklin & Bash (2012–2014), Grace and Frankie (2015–2020), and L.A.'s Finest (2019–2020).
+On television, his most prominent role was Warden Leo Glynn on HBO's Oz (1997–2003).
+Hudson has also appeared in the television shows St. Elsewhere (1984), The Last Precinct (1986), 10-8: Officers on Duty (2003–2004), Desperate Housewives (2006–2007), The Secret Life of the American Teenager (2008–2013), Law & Order (2009–2010), the voice of Agent Bill Fowler in Transformers: Prime (2010–2013), Franklin & Bash (2012–2014), Grace and Frankie (2015–2020), and L.A.'s Finest (2019–2020).
+From 2022 to 2024, Hudson appeared as Herbert "Magic" Williams on the NBC drama Quantum Leap.

-He had a cameo as Patty Tolan's uncle in the remake of Ghostbusters (2016), and reprised his role as Winston in Ghostbusters: Afterlife (2021).

 Early life

-Hudson was born in Benton Harbor, Michigan.
+Hudson was born on December 17, 1945, in Benton Harbor, Michigan.
 He never knew his father.
 His mother, Maggie Donald, died of tuberculosis when he was two months old.
 He was subsequently raised by his maternal grandmother, Arrana Donald.

-Hudson joined the United States Marine Corps immediately after high school, but was discharged after only three months on medical grounds due to asthma.
+Hudson joined the U.S. Marine Corps immediately after high school but was discharged after only three months on medical grounds due to asthma.
 Having moved to Detroit, he became the resident playwright at Concept East, the oldest black theater company in the United States.
-He enrolled at Wayne State University to further develop his writing and acting skills, graduating in 1973.
+Hudson enrolled at Wayne State University to develop his writing and acting skills further, graduating in 1973.
 He established the Actors' Ensemble Theatre where he and other talented young black writers directed and appeared in their own works.
-He was briefly in a doctoral program at the University of Minnesota, Twin Cities before leaving to appear in a stage production of The Great White Hope.
-Later, he studied toward a Master of Fine Arts in acting at Yale School of Drama, but left after a year to appear in Leadbelly.
+Hudson began a doctoral program at the University of Minnesota, Twin Cities before leaving to appear in a stage production of The Great White Hope.
+Later, he studied toward a Master of Fine Arts in acting at Yale School of Drama but left after a year to appear in Leadbelly.

-In an interview with Belief.net, Hudson stated that he is a practicing Christian, but does not believe that "one church is the right one".
+In an interview with Belief.net, Hudson stated that he is a practicing Christian but does not believe that "one church is the right one".